uo-ec607/lectures/08-regression/08-regression.md

 ## Further resources

 - [Ed Rubin](https://twitter.com/edrubin) has outstanding [teaching notes](http://edrub.in/teaching.html) for econometrics with R on his website.
 This includes both [undergrad-](https://github.com/edrubin/EC421W19) and [graduate-](http://edrub.in/ARE212/notes.html)level courses.
 I believe that he is turning these notes into a book with some coauthors, so stay tuned.
+- Speaking of books, several introductory texts are freely available, including [*Introduction to Econometrics with R*](https://www.econometrics-with-r.org/) (Christoph Hanck *et al.*) and [*Using R for Introductory Econometrics*](http://www.urfie.net/) (Florian Heiss).
+- [Tyler Ransom](https://twitter.com/tyleransom) has a nice [cheat sheet](https://github.com/tyleransom/EconometricsLabs/blob/master/tidyRcheatsheet.pdf) for common regression tasks and specifications.
+- I promised to provide some links to time series analysis.
+The good news is that R's support for time series is very, very good.
+The [Time Series Analysis](https://cran.r-project.org/web/views/TimeSeries.html) task view on CRAN offers an excellent overview of available packages and their functionality.
+If you're looking for a more concise introduction, this [community tutorial](https://www.datacamp.com/community/tutorials/time-series-r) on DataCamp is a good place start.